 Kazakhstan, the biggest country in Central Asia, has blossomed since its dissolution from the Soviet Union, leaning heavily on its oil industry.
 The landlocked country spans a large territory, and the continental climate can bring extreme temperatures between seasons, so expect hot summers and cold winters.
 Russian remains a key language in the country, although Kazakh, the national language, is slowly replacing it in official settings.
 Kazakhstan’s government is considered authoritarian, although the situation is gradually improving, especially as the economy develops further and further.

-Would you like to find out what it's actually like to live in the cities and towns of Kazakhstan?
-Check out these links from CrowdsourcedExplorer.com, a site that shares advice and information about over 5,000 cities worldwide from the real experts: locals.
+Would you like to find out what people living in Kazakhstan think about their hometowns?
+Check out these links from CrowdsourcedExplorer.com, a site that shares travel advice and information about over 5,000 cities worldwide, sourced from local people.